Redeveloping Historic High-Grade Gold Property in Ontario

 Jonathan Held is a chartered professional accountant and chartered accountant with CFO-level experience with both private and public companies.
 Held has worked with a number of domestic and international-resource-based businesses, including those in South America, Eastern Europe and Africa.
 Held has been involved in numerous successful public market transactions, including initial public offerings, reverse takeovers and financings.
 Held holds a bachelor of mathematics and master of accounting from the University of Waterloo.

 Stephen Timms has enjoyed a successful career of over 25-years at IBM Canada.
-During his career at IBM, Timms has gained significant broad based functional expertise in operations, business transformation, change management and finance.
+During his career at IBM, Timms has gained significant broad-based functional expertise in operations, business transformation, change management and finance.
 In his career with IBM.
 Timms has participated in numerous executive, management and leadership development courses developing his analytical skill as an innovative problem solver.
 He is an experienced investor in the junior mining sector.
-Timms holds a 4-year Bachelor of Commerce degree from the University of Toronto.
+Timms holds a four-year Bachelor of Commerce degree from the University of Toronto.

 The company description, investment highlights and catalysts were sourced by INN and approved by the company.
 INN does not guarantee the accuracy or thoroughness of the information contained on this page.

 INN does not provide investment advice and the information on Investingnews.com profile should not be considered a recommendation to buy or sell any security.

 INN does not endorse or recommend the business, products, services or securities of any company profiled.

 Readers should conduct their own research for all information publicly available concerning the company.